drand/website/docs/blog/2023-02-17-how-to-use-drand.md

 First off, make sure you have a relatively recent version of node (17+) and npm installed (instructions to do so can be found here: [https://docs.npmjs.com/downloading-and-installing-node-js-and-npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).

 Then create a new folder for your project by running `mkdir drand-client-tutorial` (or whatever name you wish to use), `cd` into it and run `npm init`, follow the prompts and finally install the latest drand-client package by running `npm install drand-client`.
+As the drand client is bundled as an esm module, you will need to add `"type": "module"` in your `package.json` to use it (lest we fall down the babel rabbit hole!).

 From there, create a new file at the root of the project called `index.js` and open it in your editor of choice.